Removing the facebook app can give you 15% more battery 1, it's draining the battery even when you're not using it. It is using you...

 ⬅️ Surprisingly I had the beach all to myself at lunchtime :: Run stats 9/2/16 ➡️

-Paul Clarkeʼs blog - I live in Hythe near Folkestone, Kent.
-Wed + dad to 2, I am a full-stack web developr, + I do js / nodejs, some ruby, python, php ect ect.
-I like pubbing, running, eating, home automation and other diy stuff, history, tree stuff, TV, squirrels, pirates, lego, + TIME TRAVEL.
+Paulʼs weblog - I live in Hythe in the far South.
+Wed + dad to two, I'm a full stack web developr, + I do js / node, some ruby, python, php etc. I like pubbing, running, restaurants, home-automation 🤖 + other diy stuff, history, family tree stuff, television, squirrels, pirates ☠️, lego, and time travel.